primeosu/apg_challenge/README.md

 ### Workflow

 1. The uploaded file is sent to the server via a post request, and processed via a helper in [`app/helpers/processFile.php`](https://github.com/kylesb/apg_challenge/blob/master/app/helpers/processFile.php).
-The uploaded file is checked for validation.
+The uploaded file is checked for validation, and normalized for insertion into the database.

-2. Once the upload is complete, the helper file [`app/helpers/processFile.php`](https://github.com/kylesb/apg_challenge/blob/master/app/helpers/processFile.php) redirects to a view [`app/views/display.php`](https://github.com/kylesb/apg_challenge/blob/master/app/views/display.php) to display the data.

 ## Stack